 (17) Within 5 days of the completion of random testing, the authorized individual shall submit to the Bureau of Personnel the names of the employees not tested and the reason the test was not completed, with the attendance and leave reports or travel reimbursement requests attached for any employee unavailable for the test.

 (18) The following appeal process shall be available to an employee who wants to appeal a positive confirmed drug test.

 (a) through (b) No change.

 (18) On-Site Presumptive Testing with Confirmation Process Follow-up for Presumptive Positives.
-If on-site presumptive testing is employed, the authorized individual shall:
+If on-site presumptive testing is employed, the authorizing individual shall:

 (a) Ensure administration of presumptive testing using an oral fluid device or other non-invasive process;